camyakura/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    The `useRouteMatch` hook is used to be able to save the url of the page your currently on, so you can store it in a variable and use string interpolation to navigate to a new path.

 1. How would you explain form validation to someone who has never programmed before?

+    Form validation is using schema meaning, in order for inputs to bve passed they must meet certain requirements.
+For instance if there was a text box to enter a name, validation can force the user to enter a text with a min number of characters, or they must enter a string instead of numbers.

 1. In 1-2 sentences, define end to end testing.

+    End to end testing is looking at the entire user experience from end to end.
+They are tests that are being run are more akin to how users accessing the site for the first time would interact with the ui.
+So tests such as button clicks and form submits and scrolls are tested here.

 ## Instructions